FireDiscordBot/docs/hc/premium.md

 With this, Fire will check for Minecraft logs/crash reports in messages and if it finds one it will remove potentially sensitive information and provide possible solutions and recommendations.

-This is a very popular feature and it is finally available to the general public with premium!
+This is a very popular feature and it is finally available to the general public with premium and can be enabled with `/minecraft log-scan`

 ![](../.gitbook/assets/minecraft-log-scanning.png)